The Beginner’s Guide to Bitcoin Arbitrage

-- Transaction fees
+- Transaction fees (i.e. trading fees)

-I’ve taken the liberty to create some sort of calculator using Google spreadsheets just to show you how hard it can be to actually create a profit.
-Take a look below:
+I’ve taken the liberty to create some sort of Bitcoin arbitrage calculator using a Google spreadsheet to show you how hard it can be to actually generate a profit.

 Moreover, almost all exchanges have an API and these can prove to be very prosperous for you.
 Utilizing these APIs will give you the tools you need to create a custom arbitrage bot, or hire someone to do it for you.
 Still, even attempting to arbitrage manually can be very beneficial, as long as you watch closely, and make sure you are placing simultaneous trades.

 My personal opinion is that if you want to make some real profit from arbitraging you have to become an arbitrage professional.
 You probably won’t be able to arbitrage successful on your first or second try.
 Like everything else it takes practice, patience and experience.
 If you’ve had any experience with Bitcoin arbitrage I’d love to hear it in the comment section below.